globocom/GloboDNS/doc/setup.md

     $ rake db:migrate
     $ rake globodns:chroot:create

-**9. Import bind files to Dns-Api**
+**9. Import bind files to GloboDNS**

-Given your bind server is already up and running, your "config/globodns.yml" was setup correctly, let's import all bind configurations into Dns-Api:
+Given your bind server is already up and running and your "config/globodns.yml" was setup correctly, let's import all bind configurations into GloboDNS:

     $ ruby script/importer --remote

-**10. Generating rndc key on Dns-Api**
+**10. Generating rndc key on GloboDNS**

-You have to generate a keyfile on Dns-Api to run 'rndc reload'.
-As root, run the following command on Dns-Api server:
+You have to generate a keyfile on GloboDNS to run 'rndc reload'.
+As root, run the following command on GloboDNS server:

     # rndc-confgen -a -u dnsapi